 Yamilée has personally experienced the extraordinary benefits of a STEM education and dance.
 After studying mechanical engineering at MIT and being an avid dancer for 21 years, she switched gears to teach high school algebra in an under-served community in East New York, Brooklyn through Teach For America.
 As a teacher, her eyes were opened to the multitude of opportunities her students didn’t have access to; there was an abundance of potential that would never be unleashed.
 Therefore, she set out to provide students with something greater than what the school system could provide.
 She started STEM From Dance with the hope that a strong dance and STEM supplemental education would help to increase the number of under-represented minority high school girls across the nation who pursue a STEM undergraduate education.

 Bryan is a graduate of Indiana University’s School of Public and Environmental Affairs, majoring in Public and Non Profit Administration.
-For the past 5 years Bryan has worked for Success Academy Charter Schools in their operations department and is currently overseeing the networks 9 middle schools’ operations teams and budgets.
+From 2011 - 2017 Bryan worked for Success Academy Charter Schools helping lead the Operations of its 48+ schools.
+Since 2018 Bryan has been the Vice President of Education for KI Furniture; traveling the country to assist schools in actualizing their vision of the future.
 In his spare time, Bryan enjoys anything and everything to do with music whether that be playing guitar, attending concerts, or writing his own songs.

 Nia is the epitome of what SFD students can become.
 With a chemical engineering B.S. and a biological engineering M.Eng from MIT, she is a research scientist at Genentech helping to develop the next generation of oncology and immunology therapies.
 She attributes much her success through high school and college to the combination of a dance and STEM education, which taught her the skills necessary to become a confident and creative leader.
 She values the importance of education, particularly increasing the number of underrepresented minorities in STEM fields, and through numerous programs, has tutored and taught students from this target demographic in math, chemistry, and reading.